Professor Graham Room, Department of Social and Policy Sciences, University of Bath

 IPR Honorary Professor

 Professor Maguire's work on the topics of education, employment and social policy have earned her great distinction and much recognition in her field.
+Her expertise in research which explores youth transitions, and specifically the challenges faced by disadvantaged and disengaged groups of young people, has made a significant impact on academic thinking and policy formation, both nationally and internationally.
 Her extensive research publications record, substantial engagement with policymakers, and achievements in securing research funding and commissions from public bodies are all testaments to an outstanding career.

 IPR Policy Fellow